Keir Starmer hails trade and investment deals as trip to China concludes

 In interviews in Shanghai on Friday, Sir Keir brushed off the criticism, saying Mr Trump had been “talking more about Canada” than the UK, while Britain and America remained “very close allies”.

-The Prime Minister will end his visit to China with meetings with senior local Chinese Communist Party officials in Shanghai on Saturday morning.
+The Prime Minister ended his visit to China with meetings with senior local Chinese Communist Party officials in Shanghai on Saturday morning.

 Bookmark popover